cometbft/cometbft/spec/consensus/reactor/README.md

 CometBFT is implemented in a modular way, separating protocol implementations into **reactors**.
 Reactors communicate with their counterparts on other nodes using the P2P layer, through what we will call the **P2P-I**.
+This set of documents focuses on the interactions between the P2P layer and the Consensus Reactor.

 ```
                                                       SDK Apps